justinnavarr0-ga/course-materials/unit-1/week-3/project-1/project-1-requirements.md

 - If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

 ---

+## In Order to Get Approval

+- You will need to create a personal github repo for your project.
+- Within this repo you will need a README with all of the pseudocode (code written in plain English) for your project.
+- Please provide your game selection and link to your github repo (including README) [here](https://docs.google.com/spreadsheets/d/1CCaqxs85BQsypf8DXynVMDUEHUS5Z_G_zwnagzeojso/edit#gid=0).

+---